Ask 65-year-old Ben Hornstein, and he'll say commuting is bad for health. "It really taxes the mind and the body," he said.

 Called "Dr. Roadmap," Rizzo is the author of "Survive the Drive: How to Beat Freeway Traffic in Southern California."
 He says studies show that stretch commutes can lead to mental and physical problems, including high blood pressure and increased heart rate and stress levels.

-Long-distance commuting can also contribute to back and neck pain, short-term memory loss, a
+Long-distance commuting can also contribute to back and neck pain, short-term memory loss, a decreased tolerance of frustration, lack of sleep and an increase in illness and illness-related absences from work.

 "Anything over 18 miles is going to put some stress on you, and the average commute to work in California is 17 miles," Rizzo said.
 "Half the people in your community are in the stress zone."